 - UK businesses would only be able to export to the EU if they were certified by an organic control body recognised and approved by the EU to operate in the UK.
 To do this, UK organic control bodies will need to apply to the European Commission for recognition.

 - UK control bodies are not permitted to make these applications until the UK becomes a ‘third country’.
 Approval can take up to nine months so we are exploring alternative approaches that should speed up this process.
 As we are retaining EU regulation in UK law, we expect to negotiate an equivalency arrangement with the EU which will allow the free movement of organic goods between the EU and the UK.
-We will ask the European Commission to discuss these applications in advance of 29 March 2019.
+We will ask the European Commission to discuss these applications in advance of leaving the EU.